The Nordic alternative protein research ecosystem

 The Nordic region stands out as a powerhouse of innovation, consistently ranking among the most research-intensive and technologically advanced areas in the world.
 Learn more about the alternative protein research landscape in the Nordics.

-Sweden, Denmark and Finland, in particular, are European leaders in R&I investment, scientific output, and innovation-driven economic growth, as highlighted in GFI Europe’s recent reports on the funding, publication and patent landscape for alternative proteins.
+Sweden, Denmark and Finland, in particular, are European leaders in R&I investment, scientific output, and innovation-driven economic growth.
+That excellence in scientific and technological advancement is clearly seen in alternative protein R&I, as highlighted in GFI Europe’s recent reports on the funding, publication and patent landscape for alternative proteins.

 However, while the current Nordic research ecosystem for alternative proteins shows much promise, it is still a very young field, often consisting of scattered research teams and short-term collaborations.
 To consolidate its leadership, government investment is needed to build diverse networks that foster innovation and facilitate knowledge sharing.